Adam Stetzer Bio

 Other than various consulting projects during my doctoral training, I started my career at Verizon (then Bell Atlantic) in 1995.
 I initially worked in the Selection Research department.
 I then moved into the Health and Safety Department and conducted a large-scale research study to try to understand the true root causes of accidents among cable splicers.
 These are the guys that install telephones and maintain the telephone network.
 They do dangerous work, up on polls and down in manholes.

-Academy of Management Journal in 1998, a peer-reviewed academic journal.
+I surveyed over 18,000 workers, first line supervisors and second level managers to try to get a handle on patterns of unsafe behaviors as well as any damaged social structures that might be in need of management attention - all with the goal of making the phone company a safer place to work.
+The results of this study were later published in the Academy of Management Journal in 1998, a peer-reviewed academic journal.
 I spent my last year at the phone company working closely with the Vice President of Human Resources on a variety of assignments related to measuring the productivity of our workforce as well as the efficiency of our HR systems.

 It was during this time at Verizon that I met the VP of Health Affairs, who would later become my business partner at Nucleus.
 We hit it off immediately.
 Though a medical doctor (Internist), we shared many views about how entire organizations can become "sick", just like individuals.
 He was fascinated with my discipline as he would often say that "70% of what walks into my examining room at the phone company can't be fixed with anything in my black medical bag."
 In his opinion, many organizational and psychosocial issues where driving individual performance and absence behavior.
 Based on my findings in the safety arena, I couldn't have agreed more.
 We also shared a deep passion for technology and belief that organizational strategy should be data-driven.
 We saw the Internet emerging and very much wanted to be a part of that as well.
 He, myself, and third partner founded Nucleus in 1997.
 We shared a common vision that organizational and psychosocial issues are poorly understood in large organizations.
 We saw an opportunity to bring a new philosophy, combined with cutting-edge technology tools to a market in need of new solutions, using the Internet for all analytic delivery and transactional management (a new idea at the time).